marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 This guide describes how to develop and contribute pull requests to this connector.
-The focus is currently on how to develop and test the connector, either via a local install of Confluent Platform or of the regular Kafka distribution.
+The focus is currently on how to develop and test the connector, either via a Docker cluster install of Confluent Platform or of the regular Kafka distribution.

 Before beginning, you will need to install Java (either version 8, 11, or 17) and also have a MarkLogic instance available.
 It is recommended to use 11 or 17, as Confluent has deprecated Java 8 support in Confluent 7.x and is